phihag/mockmail/README.md

 ============

 mockmail is written in Python 3.
-Legacy support for 2.6+ is maintained at the moment. mockmail requires the pystache library.
+Legacy support for 2.6+ is maintained at the moment. mockmail requires no external dependencies.

 To install mockmail on your system, run